tramiNGY/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 ```
 ## 7) Interning and Singleton
 ![interning](https://towardsdatascience.com/wp-content/uploads/2020/08/12bCl5cSdmLdcdcu4SJ7yZA.png)

+**Interning** means that Python reuses identical objects by creating only one instance in memory for objects with the same value.

-A singleton in Python refers to a value for which only one instance exists in memory.
+A **singleton** in Python refers to a value for which only one instance exists in memory.
 So any time you create that value, Python gives you a reference to the same object.
 Python only creates one shared instance of () in memory to save space and improve performance.

 Example of singletons:
 - None